Dhaka: British Raj

 During the Indian mutiny of 1857, the city witnessed revolts by the Bengal Army.
 Direct rule by the British crown was established following the successful quelling of the mutiny.
 It bestowed privileges on the Dhaka Nawab Family, which dominated the city's political and social elite.
 The Dhaka Cantonment was established as a base for the British Indian Army.
-The British developed the modern city around Ramna, Shahbag Garden and Victoria Park.
+The British developed the modern city around Ramna, Shahbag Garden, and Victoria Park.
 Dhaka got its own version of the hansom cab as public transport in 1856.
 The number of carriages increased from 60 in 1867 to 600 in 1889.

 A modern civic water system was introduced in 1874.
 In 1885, the Dhaka State Railway was opened with a 144 km metre gauge (1000 mm) rail line connecting Mymensingh and the Port of Narayanganj through Dhaka.
 The city later became a hub of the Eastern Bengal State Railway.
-The first film shown in Dhaka was screened on the riverfront Crown Theatre on 17 April 1898.
+The first film shown in Dhaka was screened on the Riverfront Crown Theatre on 17 April 1898.
 The film show was organized by the Bedford Bioscope Company.
 The electricity supply began in 1901.

 This period is described as being "the colonial-era part of Dhaka, developed by the British during the early 20th century.
 Similar to colonial boroughs the length and breadth of the Subcontinent, this development was typified by stately government buildings, spacious tree-lined avenues, and sturdy white-washed bungalows set amidst always overgrown (the British never did manage to fully tame the landscape) gardens.
 Once upon a time, this was the new city; and even though it is today far from the ritziest part of town, the streets here are still wider and the trees more abundant and the greenery more evident than in any other part".

 Some of the early educational institutions established during the period of British rule include the Dhaka College, the Dhaka Medical School, the Eden College, St. Gregory's School, the Mohsinia Madrasa, Jagannath College and the Ahsanullah School of Engineering.
 Horse racing was a favourite pastime for elite residents in the city's Ramna Race Course beside the Dhaka Club.
 The Viceroy of India would often dine and entertain with Bengali aristocrats in the city.
 Automobiles began appearing after the turn of the century.
-An 1937 Sunbeam-Talbot Ten was preserved in the Liberation War Museum.
+A 1937 Sunbeam-Talbot Ten was preserved in the Liberation War Museum.
 The Nawabs of Dhaka owned Rolls-Royces.
 Austin cars were widely used.
 Beauty Boarding was a popular inn and restaurant.